 - U.S. military student nominations are processed by the responsible military manpower department which screens all eligible officers in accordance with their regulations for intermediate-level school selection.
 They must provide the Command and Staff College with a roster of officers' names by 1 March for the succeeding academic year which begins in August. - Foreign military student nominations are provided by those countries invited to participate in a professional military officer education exchange program sponsored by the Department of Defense.
-This program includes not only attendance at the Command and Staff College, but also participation in an American Culture Field Studies Program for which special lectures, trips, and social activities are scheduled throughout the academic year.
-Background on students nominated under this program must be submitted to the College by 1 July for the succeeding academic year which begins in August. - Civilian, U.S. Federal Government employee nominations are to be processed by the nominating agency's training office with a letter providing background information on the individuals forwarded to the Director, Command and Staff College, for final review and approval.
-Nomination letters must be received by 1 April for the succeeding academic year which begins in July/August.
-Note: Civilian agencies are responsible for any and all expenses associated with any special needs for their personnel attending CSC, e.g., medical, handicap requirements, etc. Since this is a U.S. Military institution, all attendees must meet the physical requirements for deployable military personnel or bear the expense for any exceptions.
+This program includes not only attendance at the Command and Staff College, but also participation in an American Culture Field Studies Program for which special lectures, trips, and social activities are scheduled throughout the academic year. - Civilian, U.S. Federal Government employee nominations are to be processed by the nominating agency's professional development office.
+Invitations to submit nominees are forwarded to agencies/departments by the MCU Registrar.
+Final review/approval is reserved for the Director, Command and Staff College, for final review and approval.
+Nomination letters must be received by 1 April for the succeeding academic year.
+Note: Civilian agencies are responsible for any and all expenses associated with any special needs for their personnel attending CSC.